-What Should I Do After The Sexual Harassment Lawsuit Is Filed?
+What Should I Do After Filing A Sexual Harassment Lawsuit?

 We need you to assist us in winning your case.
 We cannot win the case without you, so your involvement is important and necessary.
 We will prepare you for what is to come so you do well in the critical phases of litigation.
 Before and after we file your sexual harassment lawsuit, we are constantly gathering information from you and all sources we can find.
 This process never ends the entire case.
 Things come up and we will need to adapt and investigate to be able to win.
 We will ask you to answer written questions, called interrogatories that are very comprehensive and require thoughtful, truthful, detailed responses under oath.
 In every case, the defense attorney has the right to personally question you under oath about your case.
 This is called a deposition and is done in a conference room with a court reporter.
 In every case, the defense attorney always takes advantage of this process, and you can expect that your deposition will take place several months after we file the lawsuit.

 This is a critical moment in every case, and we prepare extensively for it.
 We spend weeks preparing for the deposition and we hold practice question and answer sessions with you to get you ready.
 We are always in touch with you as often as we need to be in touch with you.
 At the deposition, the defense attorney is going to question you extensively about the lawsuit, the harassment, and the names of anyone with whom you’ve discussed the case.
 They will also ask you questions about your job history and performance, and will ask you about the harms you suffered from being sexually harassed.
 The questions can be intrusive, but we sit with you the entire time, at your side, defending you and making all objections that are necessary.
 We continue to work on your case for you all the way through trial, and we will interact with you as needed along the way.
 All we ask is that you let us work up the case and assist us as needed.

 Am I Going To Have To Testify In Court?